Find out which clusters host containers with vulnerabilities detected by Runtime Scanning.

 Vulnerabilities can have one of the following statuses, depending on their state.

-If a vulnerability is already fixed, the fix version is displayed instead.
+a vulnerability is already fixed, the fix version is displayed instead.

 |